HerrNamenlos123/RobotinoTemplate/README.md

  - [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/de/downloads/) - Other IDEs can be used by editing `generate-win.bat`
  - [git](https://git-scm.com/downloads) - Recommended for cloning the repository
  - [RobotinoLib](https://github.com/HerrNamenlos123/RobotinoLib) - Must be fully built and installed

-Alternatively, simply download the zip-file of this repository and extract it.

 #### Building:
  - Double-click the file `generate-win.bat` and enter the name of your project, this will generate everything and open Visual Studio for you